Table of Contents

 Change Management

-Oversees and approves the introduction of new services or modification of services ensuring that the whole process of change has been properly planned, tried out, tested, implemented and documented.
+Oversees and authorizes the introduction of new or modified services, ensuring the change process is properly planned, assessed, tested, implemented, and documented.

 Evaluation

-Monitors all events that occur in the service infrastructure and alerts from situations that could become an incidence.
+Monitors all events in the service infrastructure and alerts about incidents.

-Restores disrupted or degraded services as soon as possible so minimize the business impact.
+Restores disrupted or degraded services as quickly as possible to minimize business impact.

-Provides information about the Service Catalog to users and a channel for users to apply predefined and pre-approved services.
+Provides information about the service catalog and a channel for users to request predefined and pre-approved services.

-Grants authorized users the right to use a service and prevents access of unauthorized users.
+Grants authorized users the right to use a service and blocks unauthorized access.

 The functions associated with the Operation of the Service are as follows: